 What Continuous Improvement books are you reading?
 All PD books are not created equal.
 That’s why reading the right ones is critical.

 You have worked with smart and indispensable colleagues.
 They seem to be naturally gifted and talented.
-They think critically, contribute to discussion and speak gold.
+They think critically, contribute to discussions, and speak gold.
 In fact, other co-workers respect what they say— and like their thinking.

 These smart colleagues respect their air time and use it well.
 Everything they say makes sense—and moves meetings in the right direction.

 Maybe you wonder: “How can I be like these folks?”
 Today is your lucky day.
 Help is on the way.

-You can be a reference in your field if you work with a coach that can show you the way.
-A coach that will teach you concrete action steps.
+You can be a reference in your field if you work with a coach who can show you the way, a coach who will teach you concrete action steps.
 Really?